owickstrom/domain-modelling-with-haskell-workshop/workshop/workshop.rst

 Workshop: Domain Modelling with Haskell
 =======================================

-Welcome to the “Domain Modelling with Haskell” workshop, based off the screencast series from `Haskell at
+Welcome to the “Domain Modelling with Haskell” workshop!
+This material is based on the screencast series from `Haskell at Work
-Work <https://haskell-at-work.com>`__.
-This document contains the instructions, exercises, and references for you to get started with Haskell and domain modelling, in the example domain of *project management*.
+<https://haskell-at-work.com>`__.
+It contains the instructions,
+exercises, and references for you to get started with Haskell and domain modelling, in the example domain of *project management*.

 Introduction
 ------------